 General and Administrative.
-General and administrative costs included administrative and corporate staff, back-office support (e.g., information technology, human resources, legal, accounting, and government affairs), insurance, data management systems, annual financial audit, software licenses, professional services for corporate or organization-wide matters, occupancy, general communications, and other supplies and services that support all PaintCare programs.
+General and administrative costs included administrative and corporate staff, back-office support [e.g., information technology, human resources, legal, accounting, and government affairs (excluding lobbying that must be reported on IRS Form 990 or 990-EZ Schedule C), insurance, data management systems, annual financial audit, software licenses, professional services for corporate or organization-wide matters, occupancy, general communications, and other supplies and services that support all PaintCare programs.
 These costs were shared across all PaintCare programs and allocated relative to population.
-Rhode Island's share of the general and administrative allocation was 1.2%.
+Vermont's share of the general and administrative allocation was 0.7%.